Getabalew7/Microservice-Task/README.md

 ##  Getting Started
 To run this micro-service locally, follow these steps:

-1. Clone the repository from https
+1. Clone the repository from [Getabalew7](https://github.com/Getabalew7/Microservice-Task.git)

 2. Navigate to the project directory